vinnieOrdobas/Code-Institute-MS1/README.md

 ##### Existing Features

-> - Designed with HTML5, CSS3 and Bootstrap.
+> - Designed with HTML5, CSS3, Bootstrap and Flexbox.
 > - Single page site with 4 sections acting as individual pages.
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
 > - Fixed footer allows the user quick accessibility to social media links.